-The two special regulation sections of the Dan River require a free permit issued by the City of Danville.
-The permit can be obtained at the City Utilities Department or at the Pinnacles Powerhouse.
-Contact:
+The two special regulation sections of the Dan River require a free permit.
+The permit is required from Northbrook Virginia Hydro and can be obtained at no charge by calling the Pinnacles Powerhouse at 276-251-5141.

 Dan River (Patrick County) – Catch and Release section between the Pinnacles Powerhouse and Townes Dam.

 Dan River (Patrick County) – Trophy Trout water between Townes Reservoir and Talbott Dam.

 - No trout less than 16 inches

 - Hours: 5:00 am until one hour after sunset